scottoffen/express-lembro/README.md

 ## Methods ##

-`express-lembro` exposes **all required and optional** methods for a [session store implementation](https://www.npmjs.com/package/express-session#session-store-implementation) - recreated below in case `express-session` changes it's expected interface in the future.
+`express-lembro` exposes **all required and optional** methods for a [session store implementation](https://www.npmjs.com/package/express-session#session-store-implementation) - the requirement for which I have painstakingly recreated below in case `express-session` changes it's expected interface in the future.

 ### store.all(callback) ###